-Established in 1994, our Motion Analysis Laboratory is Michigan’s leader in clinical computerized gait analysis.
+Established in 1994, the program is Michigan’s leader in computerized gait analysis.

 Our team uses highly specialized tools to study the way you walk and move.
-High-speed cameras – like those used to create video games and animated characters – enable us to generate a 3D model of your movement pattern.
+16 motion-capture cameras – like those used to create video games and animated characters – enable us to generate a 3D model of your movement pattern.

 We also use other motion analysis technology, such as force platforms built into the floor, muscle electrodes and a foot pressure measurement system.
 We graph your movement and see how it compares to typical movement.

 We can help you put your best foot forward.

 We serve patients with a wide range of diagnoses causing complex gait abnormalities, including but not limited to:

 We have the most experienced team of clinical gait analysis experts in the state.
 Our professionals use an evidence-based approach to provide recommendations to your treatment team.

 Our staff actively pursues research and education to better understand and treat human motion problems.
 Members are active in the Gait & Clinical Movement Analysis Society and the American Academy of Cerebral Palsy and Developmental Medicine .

 Team members also lecture current and future health care professionals and collaborate on research opportunities with physical therapy students and other rehabilitation practitioners.